← Back to Blog

 • Mallet: Larger head, more forgiving, usually better alignment features.
 Most weekend golfers should probably be using a mallet, but choose the one that gives you confidence.

 The truth: You could play with a $40 putter from the used bin and score the same as you would with a $400 custom-fit model.
 Putting is feel and confidence, not equipment.
+If you're shopping, our best putters under $100 guide has picks that perform without the premium.

 The Bag Itself